igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 Offset ({{min-stream-offset}}) will be retransmitted.

-It is recommended that a QUIC library API provides a way for a receiver to obtain the length of a gap corresponding to the expired data in addition to data octets that follow the gap.
+It is recommended that a QUIC library API provides a way for a receiver application to obtain the length of a gap corresponding to the expired data in addition to data octets that follow the gap.

 A receiver MAY discard any stream data received for an offset smaller than Min Stream Offset.